PrasadKumbre/ProjectUFFT_Module_5/README.md

 "# ProjectUFFT_Module_5"
 This command will install all the required packages and their dependencies.
-`pip show flask mysql-connector-python pandas reportlab`
+`pip install flask mysql-connector-python pandas reportlab`

 ReportLab: A library for creating PDF documents programmatically.